pkalivas/radiate/docs/source/metrics.md

+!!! warning ":construction: Under Construction :construction:"

+    These docs are a work in progress and may not be complete or accurate.
+Please check back later for updates.

 # Metrics

 Radiate provides a number of built-in metrics that can be used to evaluate the performance of the `GeneticEngine`.
 These metrics can be used to